 The cost of deferral is the central argument for acting on brick damage when it is small.

-A 10-brick spalled section discovered in spring 2026 costs $400 to $800 to repair.
+A 10-brick spalled section discovered in spring 2026 costs $500 to $1,500 to repair.
 Leave it through one winter.
-The unprotected brick interior - now exposed where the fired face has separated - absorbs water at two to four times the rate of the original surface, according to the ASTM C67 Initial Rate of Absorption standard.
+The unprotected brick interior - now exposed where the fired face has separated - absorbs water at an accelerated rate.
+The ASTM C67 Standard Test Methods for brick documents initial rate of absorption as the key variable in freeze-thaw durability; once the fired surface is gone, that rate increases sharply.
 The adjacent mortar joints, already compromised by whatever caused the original spalling, continue to deteriorate.
 By spring 2027, that 10-brick problem is typically 20 to 30 bricks.

-A 30-brick section repair runs $1,200 to $2,500.
+A 30-brick section repair runs $500 to $2,000.
 But the jump from 30 to 60 or 80 bricks crosses a threshold.
 At that scale, individual replacement is no longer practical and a section rebuild is required.
-Now you are looking at $2,500 to $6,000 or more depending on the elevation.
+The scope and cost increase substantially.

 Wait another three to five years and the damage has spread to a point where the entire elevation is compromised.
-Full elevation rebuild: $40 to $90 per square foot.
-On a typical north-facing wall of a two-story home in Lake County, that is 400 to 800 square feet of wall area.
-The rebuild cost alone is $16,000 to $72,000.
+Full elevation work is priced based on wall area.
+On a typical north-facing wall of a two-story home in Lake County, the scope is substantial.

 The 10-brick repair in 2026 is not a small job to put off.
-It is the last cheap decision in a sequence that gets significantly more expensive with each year of delay.
+It is the last inexpensive decision in a sequence that gets significantly more costly with each year of delay.

 This point deserves its own section because it affects a large share of the homes we work on across the North Shore and northwest suburbs.